Due to COVID-19, we now offer Virtual Consultations.

 - Juvenile Justice

-Judy L. Lamb joined Howser & Associates, PLLP to assist R. Michelle Howser, Esq. as her Ligitation Paralegal.
+Judy L. Lamb works with Howser & Associates, PLLP to assist R. Michelle Howser, Esq. as a Litigation Paralegal.
 Judy has many years of experience in legal practice.
-More to come.
+She also serves as our office manager and legal assistant.